Whether you are an expecting mom, postpartum or beyond, or a fitness professional you need to know what pelvic organ prolapse is!

 I am finding it as a ‘silent issue’ faced my way too many women – for many, preventable.
 Watch my video as I explain more about what pelvic organ prolapse is and how you can do something to prevent NOW, and even help with symptoms after.

 Incontinence and pelvic organ prolapse do not necessarily come hand in hand, but it is through similar methods that you can work to prevent and heal.
-I teach this method to prenatal mama’s in my Knocked-Up Fitness Membership, postpartum and beyond women in my Core Rehab Program, and professional instructors in my Pre/Postnatal Exercise Specialist Course.
+I teach this method to mamas in my Prenatal + Postnatal Membership and professional instructors in my Pre/Postnatal Exercise Specialist Course.

 - Pelvic Floor